translate-tools/domtranslator/README.md

 // `PersistentDOMTranslator` will translate updated nodes with use `DOMTranslator` const domTranslator = new PersistentDOMTranslator(
-	new DOMTranslator({
+	new DOMTranslator(
 		// Nodes will be translated with fake translator,
-		// that is just adds a text prefix to original text
+		// that is just adds a text prefix to original text new NodesTranslator(translator),
-		nodesProcessor: new NodesTranslator(translator),
+		{
 			// When `nodesIntersectionObserver` is provided, a lazy translation mode will be used.
 			// Nodes will be translated only when intersects a viewport
 			nodesIntersectionObserver: new NodesIntersectionObserver(),

 			// Filter will skip nodes that must not be translated
 			filter: configureTranslatableNodePredicate({
 				// Only listed attributes will be translated
 				translatableAttributes: [
 					'title',
 					'alt',
 					'placeholder',
 					'label',
 					'aria-label',
 				],
 				// Any elements not included in list will be translated
 				ignoredSelectors: [
 					'meta',
 					'link',
 					'script',
 					'noscript',
 					'style',
 					'code',
 					'textarea',
 				],
 			}),
-	}),
+		}
+	),
 );

 // You may translate whole document